-We are very excited to have our 2017 Project Wild America Crew!
-Our third group is fantastic!
+We are very excited to have our 2018 Project Wild America Crew!
+Our fourth group is fantastic!
 Look below to meet our great group.

 Hello, I am Morgan Motherwell and I am blessed to be one of the Project Wild America crew leaders this summer!
-This is my second summer as part of PWA, as I was a crew member last summer.
-I am a second year at the Rochester Institute of Technology, where I plan to earn my bachelor’s or Master’s degree in Environmental Science.
+This is my third summer as part of PWA, as I was a crew leader last summer as well.
+I am a third year at the Rochester Institute of Technology, where I plan to earn my bachelor’s or Master’s degree in Environmental Science.
 I am intrigued by the world we live in and all the species that inhabit it.
 I love nature, hiking and animals, and I hope to some day be in the field performing research based upon issues facing our planet, and educating the public on these topics; especially about endangered species and threatened habitats due to human actions.
-I have completed research based upon how road salt affect our crops, and I am currently working on a project focusing on how small plastics may harm organisms.
+I have completed research based upon how road salt affect our crops and the effect of small plastics on organisms.
+This past year at RIT I cared for Spotted Turtle hatchlings, and performed research on how to decrease nest predation of turtle species!
 I am ecstatic to be back at the Roger Tory Peterson Institute and to be experiencing the nature right in Jamestown, NY!